What is Service-Learning?

 Partnering with a Course

-The Service-Learning course strives to create intentional, mutually beneficial partnerships for students, faculty, and community partners.
-To do this, we partner organizations with specific courses which have designated learning outcomes that fit with the goals of the organization.
+Service-Learning strives to create intentional, mutually beneficial partnerships for students, faculty, and community partners.
+To do this, we partner organizations with courses teaching corresponding skills.
+For example, Elementary Education majors often tutor at a local elementary school; where students serve goes hand in hand with their curriculum.
 To partner with a course, partners should submit a position description to the Service-Learning Coordinator.
 For more information about what to include in a position description, see the resources tab.

 Once a partnership is identified as being beneficial for all involved, the partner organization will be invited to the Service-Learning Fair.
 This fair occurs at CSB at the start of every semester and gives students the opportunity to connect with the partners with whom they have the opportunity to work.
 Partners should make every effort to have a representative available at this fair.